sparkletron/C89_pthread_ring_buffer/README.md

 # Thread safe C89 ring buffer

-Software Library for creating thread safe C89 ring buffers.
+### Software Library for creating thread safe C89 ring buffers.

+---

   author: Jay Convertino

   date: 2016.12.01

   license: MIT

+---

 ## Release Versions
 ### Current
-  Tag: release_v1.5.2
+  Tag: release_v1.5.3

+  - 1.5.3 - Element size was being put into buffer size twice... buffers too big.

+### Past
   - 1.5.2 - Changed size to long for unsigned for greater memory utilization.

-### Past
   - 1.5.1 - Added __cplusplus ifdef check to add extern C for cpp application builds.
   - 1.5.0 - Major fix for element bug.
 For some reason I didn't divide the return.
             1.4.0 added a bug where len will be wrong if element size is not 1 for